Many students feel anxious before a test or final exam. Below are some solid strategies that you may find helpful if you're feeling stressed:

 Practice being present

-If you find yourself getting anxious about an upcoming exam, try doing a grounding exercise.
-This could be as simple as taking a few moments to breath in and out a little bit slower.
-You could also check out the TAO mindfulness library, join Mindful Moments on Wednesdays at 2:30pm, and/or Centering Prayer on Tuesdays/Thursdays at noon.
+If you find yourself getting anxious about an upcoming exam, try doing a short mindfulness exercise.
+This could be as simple as breathing a bit slower and more consciously (e.g., breathing in for a count of 4 and out for a count of 4).
+You could also check out the TAO mindfulness library that includes exercises like grounding with categories, math, imagery and/or touch.
+Students can also book a free MUSE biofeedback appointment.

 Take active breaks, outside if possible